2000–01 Los Angeles Clippers season

 The 2000–01 Los Angeles Clippers season was the 31st season for the Los Angeles Clippers in the National Basketball Association, and their 17th season in Los Angeles, California.
-After finishing with the worst record the previous season, the Clippers received the third overall pick in the 2000 NBA draft, and selected small forward, and high school basketball star Darius Miles, and also selected shooting guard Quentin Richardson out of DePaul University with the eighteenth overall pick.

-During the off-season, the team acquired second-year guard Corey Maggette, Derek Strong, and point guard, and first-round draft pick Keyon Dooling out of the University of Missouri from the Orlando Magic, and acquired Sean Rooks from the Dallas Mavericks.
+After finishing with the worst record the previous season, the Clippers received the third overall pick in the 2000 NBA draft, and selected small forward, and high school basketball star Darius Miles, and also selected shooting guard Quentin Richardson out of DePaul University with the 18th overall pick.
+During the off-season, the team acquired second-year guard Corey Maggette, Derek Strong, and rookie point guard, and first-round draft pick Keyon Dooling out of the University of Missouri from the Orlando Magic, acquired Sean Rooks from the Dallas Mavericks, and also hired Alvin Gentry as their new head coach.
 However, center Keith Closs was suspended for the entire regular season due to lack of physical conditioning.

-Under new head coach Alvin Gentry, the Clippers would struggle losing 14 of their first 19 games of the regular season.
+Under Gentry and with the addition of Miles, Maggette and Richardson, the Clippers struggled losing 14 of their first 19 games of the regular season.
 After 14 games, the team traded Tyrone Nesby to the Washington Wizards.
 As the season progressed, the Clippers posted a nine-game losing streak in January, and held a 16–34 record at the All-Star break.
-However, the team played around .500 basketball in the final three months of the season, as they doubled their previous season's win total by finishing in sixth place in the Pacific Division with a 31–51 record.
+However, the team played around .500 in winning percentage in the final three months of the season, as they doubled their previous season's win total by finishing in sixth place in the Pacific Division with a 31–51 record.